The Paperbark Forest Walk will be closed to public access from Friday November 24 until further notice while works are undertaken.

-This short (400m or 45min walking) but spectacular forest walk will take you into the heart of a very special type of forest, rarely seen in such pristine condition.
+This short (400m or 15-20 minutes) but spectacular forest walk will take you into the heart of a very special type of forest, rarely seen in such pristine condition.

 The track is designed with stepping stones and boardwalk areas, which makes it possible to penetrate the thick lush undergrowth and tiptoe through the wetlands (without getting your feet wet) until you’re completely surrounded by hundreds of Paperbark Tree trunks and the majestic green fronds of Cabbage Palm.